riedyw/PoshFunctions/Docs/Remove-BlankOrComment.md

 ## DESCRIPTION
 A simple text filter to remove blank lines or lines that begin with a comment character.
-By default the begin comment toke is '#'.
+By default the begin comment token is '#'.
+The comment character could be preceded by zero or more whitespace characters (space, tab)

 ## EXAMPLES